OneCrazyCoder/MMOGamepadOverlay/README.md

     L = Loot up!: /g Loot up if you want this.
     R = Want Group?: >Would you like to group?
     D = Roll 100: /rand
     ...

-### Chat box macros

-Note that in the above example, the actual commands are slash commands and chat messages.
-This is another option in addition to keys and key sequences that can be assigned as a command.
-Slash commands start with ``/`` and chat messages start with ``>`` (the '>' is replaced with the Return key to switch to the chat box when the command is actually executed).
-These commands will actually "type" the sequence into the chat box as a series of keyboard key presses, followed by pressing Return to send the macro.
-This will lock out most other inputs while typing though, so in general it is better to instead create macros using the in-game interface and activate them via key sequences that press "hotbuttons", like ``= Shift+2, 4`` instead.

-### Controlling menus

-To actually use a Menu, you will need to assign Menu-controlling commands to buttons in ``[Scheme]`` or a ``[Layer.]``.
-These commands must specify the name of the Menu they are referring to.
-The main commands are ``Reset`` (exits sub-menus to return to root menu), ``Select``, ``Confirm``,  and ``Back``.

-Here is an example of controlling the 4-Dir style Macros menu example from earlier using L2+DPad

-    [Scheme]
-    L2 = Layer Macros
+When defining buttons to control such a menu, no ``Confirm=`` is needed.
+If you want the menu to automatically close once a Command (that doesn't open a sub-menu) is selected like in EQOA, assign a button to ``=Select and Close <MenuName``.

+### Edit Menus at runtime
+It can be helpful to allow changing Menu contents while playing the game, such as for quickly creating Macros in a 4Dir style menu.
+You can do this by assigning the Command ``=Edit <MenuName>`` to a button action, which will edit whichever Menu Item is currently selected, or ``=Edit <MenuName> Up/Down/Left/Right`` for editing directional Menu Items.
+For example, to work like the Quick Chat menu in EQOA from the above example, where holding the D-Pad for a while allows editing the macros, you could use:

     [Layer.Macros]
     HUD = Macros
     Auto = Reset Macros
-    DPad = Select Macros
+    Tap DPad = Select and Close Macros

-*Note that this example does not cover the 'and Close' option or Confirm or Back since those aren't used in the only style currently implemented, the 4-Dir style*
+    LongHold DPad = Edit Macros
+    L2 = Remove Layer

+When the ``=Edit`` command is executed, a dialog box pops up that allows changing the Label or Command, adding new Menu Items or sub-menus or deleting or replacing them, with instructions included in the dialog.

 ## HUD Elements

-As mentioned above, Menus are also HUD Elements.
-However, you can have additional HUD Elements that are not Menus.
+As mentioned above, Menus are also **HUD Elements**.
+However, there are also HUD Element types that are *not* Menus.
 These are created with the category name ``[HUD.HUDElementName]``.
-You can use this to create a reticle in the middle of the screen while in MouseLook mode, to aim better with the "Use CenterScreen" key, for example, as well as special HUD Elements like the Group Target indicator.
+You can use this to create a reticle in the middle of the screen while in MouseLook mode (to aim better with a "Use CenterScreen" key, for example), as well as special HUD Elements like Key Bind Array indicators.

-Default properties used by all HUD Elements and Menus can be defined in the base ``[HUD]`` category, saving having to specify them for every individual instance.
-The exception being the ``Position=`` property, which should be specified for each individual HUD element and Menu.
+Default properties used by all HUD Elements and Menus can be defined in the base ``[HUD]`` category if don't want to specify them for every individual HUD Element.
+The exception being the ``Position=`` property, which should always be specified.

 Like ``Style =`` for a Menu, each HUD element must specify a ``Type =`` entry.
-Available types include: Rectangle, Rounded Rectangle (needs ``Radius=`` as well), Circle, Bitmap (needs a ``BitmapPath=`` property specifying the .bmp file to use), and ArrowL/R/U/D. These are also used for Menus for the ``ItemType=`` which determines how the background for each Menu Item is drawn.
+Available types include: Rectangle, Rounded Rectangle (needs ``Radius=`` as well), Circle, Bitmap (needs a ``BitmapPath=`` property specifying the .bmp file to use), and ArrowL/R/U/D. These are also used for Menus for the ``ItemType=`` property, which determines how the background for each Menu Item is drawn.
+There are also some special-case types covered later.

-There are also special HUD types "GroupTarget" and "DefaultTarget", explained further down in relation to the Target Group special commands.

-In addition, other properties can be defined that set the size and colors used, including Size and/or ItemSize, Alignment, Font, FontSize, FontWeight, BorderSize, LabelRGB, ItemRGB, BorderRGB, and TransRGB (which color is treated as a fully transparent "mask" color).
+In addition, other properties can be defined that set the size and colors used, including ``Size=`` and/or ``ItemSize=, Alignment=, Font=, FontSize=, FontWeight=, BorderSize=, LabelRGB=, ItemRGB=, BorderRGB=``, and ``TransRGB=`` (which color is treated as a fully transparent "mask" color).
+Menus can optionally include a Title Bar with the ``TitleHeight=`` property as well as extra colors for the currently-selected Menu Item with ``SelectedItemRGB=, SelectedBorderRGB=``, and ``SelectedLabelRGB=``.

-HUD Elements can also fade in and out when shown or hidden, which can be controlled with the properties MaxAlpha, FadeInDelay, FadeInTime, FadeOutDelay, FadeOutTime, InactiveDelay, and InactiveAlpha.
-All alpha values are 0 to 255, and times are in milliseconds (1/1000th of a second).
+HUD Elements can also fade in and out when shown or hidden, or Menus can be partially faded out when they haven't been used for a while or are currently "disabled" (by virtue of having no active buttons assigned that can control the Menu), all of which can be controlled with the properties ``MaxAlpha=, FadeInDelay=, FadeInTime=, FadeOutDelay=, FadeOutTime=, InactiveDelay=``, and ``InactiveAlpha=``.
+All alpha values should be in the range of 0 to 255 (0 fully invisible, 255 fully opaque), and delay times are in milliseconds (1/1000th of a second).

+### Key Bind Array HUD Elements
+Two special HUD element types offset their visual position to named **Hotspots** with the same name as Key Bind Array elements.
+These use ``Type = KeyBindArrayLast`` and ``Type = KeyBindArrayDefault`` and must also have a special property to specify which Key Bind Array and Hotspots to use, such as ``KeyBindArray = TargetGroup``.

+``Type=KeyBindArrayLast`` will change to the position matching the last used Key Bind from the array. ``Type=KeyBindArrayDefault`` will change to the position of the set Default Key Bind of the array (initially the first item in the array, but can be changed with the ``=Set <KeyBindArrayName> Default`` command).

+For these to work, make sure to add Hotspots in the ``[Hotspots]`` category with the same name as each Key Bind name.
+These will specify a position offset this HUD Element should jump to when either the "Last" or "Default" Key Bind Array index is changed.

 ## Hotspots and positions
-Hotspots (positions on the screen of significance, such as where a mouse click should occur) and things such as HUD Element positions and sizes, are specified as X and Y coordinates with each possibly having a relative and/or absolute value.
+Hotspots (positions on the screen of significance, such as where a mouse click should occur) and things such as HUD Element positions and sizes, are specified as X and Y coordinates with Y=0 being the top of the window/screen and X=0 being the left side.
+Each axis can possibly have a relative and/or an absolute value.
 The relative value is related to the size of the target game's window/screen size, and the absolute value is in pixels.
 They can be specified in the format ``relativeValue% +/- absoluteValue`` and you can optionally specify only one or both.
-Some relative value's can be specified by shortcuts like L/T/R/B/C/CX/CY instead of numbers.
+Some relative values can be specified by shortcuts like L/T/R/B/C/CX/CY instead of numbers.

 Some accepted examples of valid positions for reference: